Contact us: +61 8 8303 0961

 Workplace responses to violence

-Workplaces have been identified as key environments in which to undertake preventative action to reduce violence against women and to support women who are experiencing or escaping violence.
-Workplaces can play an effective and important role in supporting women to remain safe, stay in work and to access specialist support services.
+Workplaces are key environments where we can take preventative action to reduce violence against women and to support women who are experiencing or escaping violence.

 Domestic violence leave